 wget -qO - http://icecast.org/multimedia-obs.key | sudo apt-key add -

-Note: at the time of writing, the key supplied in the above command has expired.
+Note: at the time of writing in 2020, the key supplied in the above command has expired.
 You can instead use this command to download the the newer one from OpenSUSE directly:

 wget -qO - https://build.opensuse.org/projects/multimedia:libs/public_key | sudo apt-key add -